 During this unprecedented time, we are all making adjustments to our daily lives.
 We wanted to let you know that we are here to continue to support our Plants Map community and our services that connect people with plants.
 In this E-journal we wanted to focus on gardening and outdoor activities that you can do at home, safely outside, and online during this time of social distancing because we all still need to feel connected…especially to nature.

 Each year we enjoy gathering together the best of the best plants to share with you that have received designation as a “plant of the year” by various entities.

-We are excited to share this years annual Plants of the Year winners.
-The plants listed here have received a botanical award of merit or recognition based on varying criteria from different entities.
+Plants included here have received a botanical award of merit or recognition based on varying criteria and from different organizations and sources.

 Signs of an early spring are popping up in gardens, landscapes, and on Plants Map too.
 As we get ready to spring forward, we wanted to share our recent news and updates with you including early spring gardening tips, garden trends, and more.
 Let’s get ready for a beautiful spring season arriving soon!

 We’ve selected our favorite landscape design trends, plant trends and consumer horticulture trends for your 2020 growing season.

 Signs of an early spring are popping up all around us.
 But what are some of the dos and don’ts of early spring gardening?
 Tracy Blevins of Plants Map and Ted Schubel of Town Talk discuss tasks that you can get started on now, things to wait on, and other ways to keep your spring fever under control.